-This zone extends from the entrance of a polling place a minimum of 25 up to 50 feet depending on the specific site, measured roughly semi-circularly.
+This zone extends from the entrance of a polling place a minimum of 25 up to 50 feet depending on specific site circumstances, measured roughly semi-circularly.
 It also extends six feet circularly around any curbside voter’s vehicle at a minimum, with more distance encouraged where available (Numbered Memo 2020-20 – Note other elements of this memo (specifically related to COVID-19) have since been superseded, but buffer zone guidance still applies).

 That depends entirely on whether or not you are willing to sign an affidavit stating that you are unable to enter the polling place due to physical disability.

 Numbered Memo 2020-20 states “Any voter who votes curbside must sign the curbside affidavit.
 A person is not eligible to vote curbside solely because they are the driver or passenger in a car with a voter who is eligible to vote curbside”.
 Note other elements of this memo (specifically those related to COVID-19) have since been superseded, but the above guidance is still current.

 So, under current state guidance, curbside voting as it is defined in N.C.G.S.
 163-166.9 is taken to be intended solely for those with an attested disability preventing them from accessing the polling place.
 The requirement for voting curbside is that that voter sign the legally binding affidavit stating they are unable to enter the polling place due to disability.

 False attestation to the aforementioned affidavit is a Class I Felony (N.C.G.S.
 163-275(4)).